Custom Event Setup

 Indirect additive manufacturing processes

-Resin & injection casting
+Resin and injection casting in 3D-printed molds

-• Resin / plastic injection: thermoplastics (e.g., polyamide) can be injected hot (e.g., 290ºC) into 3D-printed molds.
+• Resin / plastic injection: thermoplastics (e.g., polyamide) can be injected hot (e.g., ~290ºC) into 3D-printed molds.

 • CIM (Ceramic Injection Molding): ceramic feedstocks with binders are injected hot into printed molds.